-S. No. Promotion Conditions to be fulfilled 1 First year First semester to First year Second semester Regular course of study of First year First semester.
-2 First year Second semester to Second year First semester i.
-Regular course of study of First year Second semester. ii.
+S. No. Promotion Conditions to be fulfilled 1 st year First semester to First year Second semester egular course of study of First year First semester.
+2 st year Second semester to Second year First semester i.
+Regular course of study of First Year Second semester. ii.
 Must have secured at least 50% of the credits specified in the program structure of first year (up to and including first year second semester), from all the relevant regular and supplementary examinations, whether the student takes those examinations or not.
-3. Second year First semester to Second year Second semester Regular course of study of Second year First semester.
-4 Second year Second semester to Third year First semester i.
-Regular course of study of Second year Second semester. ii.
-Must have secured at least 60% of the credits specified in the program structure of second year (up to and including second year second semester), from all the relevant regular and supplementary examinations, whether the student takes those examinations or not 5 Third year first semester to Third year second semester Regular course of study of Third year First semester.
-6 Third year second semester to Fourth year first semester i.
-Regular course of study of Third year Second semester. ii.
-Must have secured at least 60% of the credits specified in the program structure of third year (up to and including third year second semester), from all the relevant regular and supplementary examinations, whether the student takes those examinations or not 7 Fourth year First semester to Fourth year Second semester Regular course of study of Fourth year First semester.
+3 ond year First semester to Second year Second semester egular course of study of Second year First semester.
+4 cond year Second semester to Third year First semester i.
+Regular course of study of Second Year Second semester. ii.
+Must have secured at least 60% of the credits specified in the program structure of second year (up to and including second year second semester), from all the relevant regular and supplementary examinations, whether the student takes those examinations or not 5 ird year first semester to Third year second semester egular course of study of Third year First semester.
+6 ird year second semester to Fourth year first semester i.
+Regular course of study of Third Year Second semester. ii.
+Must have secured at least 60% of the credits specified in the program structure of third year (up to and including third year second semester), from all the relevant regular and supplementary examinations, whether the student takes those examinations or not 7 urth year First semester to Fourth year Second semester egular course of study of Fourth year First semester.